The love of economy is the root of all virtue.

 Wonder where paracord's "550" designation comes from?
 It represents its high (550-pound/249kg) breaking strength.
 The outer sheath, then, can support about 200 pounds, and each of the (usually) seven inner cords about 35 pounds.
 So if you need a thinner, or less stretchy cord, and a 200-pound breaking strength is sufficient, simply remove the inner cords and use the sheath alone.

-In addition to their more conventional uses, safety pins will hold the drapes properly closed in a hotel room, often a prerequisite to getting a good night's sleep (in a pinch, you can also do this with the pants clamps found on some clothes hangers, but safety pins are a much better solution).
+In addition to their more conventional uses, safety pins will hold the drapes properly closed in a hotel room, often a prerequisite to getting a good night's sleep (you can also do this with binder clips, or even, in a pinch, the pants clamps found on some clothes hangers, but safety pins are a more compact solution).
 They will replace missing buttons, provide makeshift zipper pulls, and tack up pant legs for hiking through muddy terrain.
 Mate one or two with a sarong (or other item of clothing), and you have an excellent emergency sling.
 Non-rusting stainless steel safety pins also work well as "clothespins", and although I strongly recommend a surgical rubber braid clothesline, the cord & pin solution may offer advantages if you're camping out, and trying to discourage casual pilferage.

 Speaking of theft, a handy way to hide valuables in your room is to place them in a sock, safety-pinned into the folds of the draperies, near the top; just be sure not to forget them when you leave!
 Pinning the zippers of your day pack together will discourage opportunistic thieves, and pinning your trousers pockets closed can help to deter pickpockets in crowded areas (Velcro® is even better for this, if you care to take the trouble).